TehFridge/ShutTheCamUp/README.md

 # Does it work on Old and New 3DS?
 Yup. there are two seperate patches individually for the new and old model of the console.

+# Installation
+**The title ID's are:**
+0004013020001602 - New 3DS
+0004013000001602 - Old 3DS

+For users that are below Luma3DS v13:
+Put the .ips file in */luma/sysmodules/{titleid}.ips*

+For users that are on Luma3DS v13 or higher:
+Put the .ips file in */luma/titles/titleID/code.ips*